Pylons-tech/pylons_sdk/developer_tutorial.md

   }
   ```
   **Warn**
-  If you don't set keyring backend like `pylonscli keys show jack` it will default keyring as `os` and will require your computer password.
+  If you don't set keyring backend like `pylonsd keys show jack` it will default keyring as `os` and will require your computer password.
 But in the end, keys are not stored in os backend, it will not show you the same key that is created right now.

 - List all the keys available
   ```
-  pylonscli keys list --keyring-backend=test
+  pylonsd keys list --keyring-backend=test
   ```
   This command will list all the local keys that are available in the chain.
   The result will be like the following.